corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/application/application.md

 The `corda-application` module provides the fundamental building blocks required to create a [flow](../../../introduction/key-concepts.html#flows) and so all CorDapps use this module.

-`corda-application` sits at a higher level in the module hiarachy and exposes the following modules as API dependencies:
+`corda-application` sits at a higher level in the module hierachy and exposes the following modules as API dependencies:

 - `corda-base`
 - `corda-crypto`